Brazil Job Interview Tips

-You may have to wait for the results of the job interview due to lengthy consultation process in Brazil businesses.
+You may have to wait for the results of the job interview due to the lengthy consultation process in Brazil businesses.

 Do not forget to write a follow-up thank you letter and mail or email it right away.
-Thank interviewer for his/her time and emphasize hopes of working with them soon.
+Thank the interviewer for his/her time and emphasize the hopes of working with them soon.
 Highlight your availability and eagerness to start work.
 Employers regard this as an indication of your strong interest in the position.

 If the company does not respond for a week, feel free to send them another email or call.
 Politely request information on the status of your application.
 Persistence pays off in Brazil.

 We hope that your Brazil job search has been successful and you have a Brazil visa with a Brazil work permit too.
 So, if your Brazil cover letter and Brazil CV are ready, you may distribute them to your future employers and start preparing for a Brazil job interview.

 Do not forget to take a look at Brazil dress code because how you dress is one of the most important attributes in being hired.